-HMT's new Financial Management IT system on which DFP regularly reports NI expenditure to Treasury.
+5 HMT's new Financial Management IT system on which DFP regularly reports NI expenditure to Treasury.

-65. In addition, it is concluded that, following re-structuring of departmental expenditure plans on a more informative basis, these new spending areas should be used across all publications.
+- discussion.
+However, it should be noted that these structures have not yet been finalised and are still subject to HM Treasury approval. - 65.
+In addition, it is concluded that, following re-structuring of departmental expenditure plans on a more informative basis, these new spending areas should be used across all publications.